subhashbs36/Industrial_and_Manufacturing_Company_Database_Managment_System/README.md

 # Industrial_and_Manufacturing_Company_Database_Managment_System
  This is an DBMS Project regarding Industrial Database project with simplified interface for Easier Handling

+Here the software is desiged on the Example for Soap & Detergent manufacturing company.

 This project is built using PYQT and sqlite3 database.